syracard/kingdom-of-vallonde/dm/sessions/Session 0.md

 	- Famous/celebrity?
 	- Political person?
 	- Powerful person (military, skill-based, magical, otherwise)?
+- What's something your character is scared of?
+Why?
+- Imagine this is the second character you're rolling up for Artyrix.
+What happened to the first one?
 - Let's seed some rumors and legends into the world.
-What are some quests that your character has heard about that?
+What are some folk stories that your character has heard about that?
 	- Known location?
 	- Unknown location?
 	- Known figure?